Cluttered screens & confusing jargon leave users disoriented

 Iterations

-Users often experience a spike in anxiety or fatigue when they cannot quickly verify their logistics or feel overwhelmed by technical data during the final stages of a booking.
 Following usability testing, I implemented 3 key component refinements to better align the interface with user mental models:

 Vehicle Selection: Balancing Visuals with Information